skip to Main Content skip to Section Navigation in text click here to go to site navigation in text

 What Happens to Lost Containers?

-This was not an exceptional accident.
-According to the shipping industry, tens of thousands of intermodal containers have already been discharged into the world’s ocean, and thousands are lost at sea every year.
+According to the shipping industry, tens of thousands of intermodal containers have already been discharged into the world's ocean, and thousands are lost at sea every year.
 Container losses not only represent a tremendous waste of manufacturing effort, energy and money, but they also aggravate the impacts of marine debris as they take centuries to degrade, and in certain cases they may release hazardous and toxic materials into the environment.
-Furthermore, as lost containers get scattered along international shipping routes, they begin to form stepping stones of hard surfaces between harbors (along extensive areas of soft seafloor habitats) potentially disturbing local ecological interactions, influencing recruitment and migration patterns of species, and conceivably favoring the expansion of invasive species distribution.
-For all these reasons it is important to bring public attention to this new concept in terms of human impacts to the ocean.

 Compensatory Restoration

-Using funds from the legal settlement of $3.25 million between NOAA and the shipping company responsible for dropping the containers, MBNMS is conducting a deep benthic assessment and monitoring of the site where container TGHU7712262 is located.
-This will improve our understanding of decomposition rates and potential impacts over time of steel containers and contents, as well as the recovery rates of natural habitats in the deep seafloor.
+Using funds from the legal settlement of $3.25 million between NOAA and the shipping company responsible for dropping 15 cargo containers while transiting through the sanctuary in 2004, the MBNMS is conducting a deep benthic assessment and monitoring of the site where container TGHU7712262 is located in 1,281 meters (4,203 feet) on Smooth Ridge, a submarine formation extending southwest from Monterey Bay, California.
+By monitoring the impact site a greater understanding of decomposition rates and potential impacts over time of steel containers and contents, as well as the recovery rates of natural habitats in the deep seafloor will be achieved.
 Since several hundred container ships transit through the MBNMS each year, the chances for additional container discharges, past and future, are very likely.
-Monitoring TGHU7712262 will allow MBNMS to assess and understand ongoing impacts, in order to take more direct restorative or mitigatory action.
-Ongoing assessment and monitoring will also generate valuable information on fate and effects of container deposition, to help shape future response policy and strategies to prevent deep-ocean habitat disturbance.

 Shipping container TGHU7712262, seven years after it was lost at sea.